tekknolagi/isdt/lecture-notes/2-vcs.md

 Sometimes, the project already exists and you want to contribute.
 To work locally, you will need to download the repository using `git clone`:

-### Tracking branches

-TODO: Ugh, I still don't understand the full semantics of these.
-Figure it out and write it down.

 ## Lecture 5

 CONTENTS: Collaboration in practice